-L. The term "Accused Student" means any student accused of violating this Student Code.
+L. The term "Accused Student" or "respondent" means any student or accused of violating this Student Code.

-M. Notice: Notices that are required to be given by this procedure shall be considered served upon the student when given by personal delivery or mailing by certified mail to the address the student has filled with Red Rocks' Admissions office.
+M. Notice: Notices that are required to be given by this procedure shall be considered served upon the student when given by personal delivery or mailing by certified mail to the address the student has filled with Red Rocks' Admissions office, and/or school issued student email.
 If notice is mailed, the student shall be given three additional days to respond.
 Email notices will be delivered to students through their Red Rocks email address.
 It is the responsibility of each student to check and maintain their Red Rocks email account regularly.